CITING AND REFERENCING

 Style guidelines encourage authors to fully disclose essential information and allow readers to dispense with minor distractions, such as inconsistencies or omissions in punctuation, capitalization, in-text citations, references, and presentation of statistics.

 The notes and bibliography system is preferred by many working in the humanities—including literature, history, and the arts.
 In this system, sources are cited in numbered footnotes or endnotes.
 Each note corresponds to a raised (superscript) number in the text.
 Sources are also usually listed in a separate bibliography.
-The notes and bibliography system can accommodate a wide variety of sources, including unusual ones that don’t fit neatly into the author-date system.
+This bibliography system can accommodate a wide variety of sources, including unusual ones that don’t fit neatly into the author-date system.

 This document provides guidance on referencing and demonstrates some of the differences between the most widely used styles.
 Due to the wide range of subjects, multiple response languages and the diversity of referencing styles, the IB does not prescribe or insist on a particular style.
 All examples provided in this document are for illustration purposes only.
 The IB’s requirements are for honesty in indicating when and which ideas and words are not the writer’s own, and consistency in referencing the source of those ideas and words.